Say Goodbye to Lip Troubles: How to Tackle Vitamin Deficiency

 Now that we know the symptoms and causes of dry lips, let’s take a look at the specific vitamins that can cause dry lips.

-The most common vitamin deficiency that leads to dry lips is a Vitamin B12 deficiency.
+The most common vitamin deficiency that leads to dry lips is Vitamin B12.

 Vitamin B12 is an essential nutrient that helps keep your red blood cells healthy.